"""

 stabilizer.uuid: stabilizer

-for block in block_tuple
+for block in self.block_registry.values()

 for stabilizer in block.stabilizers